Alek-S/Webpack-template/README.md

 # Webpack-template
-Standard webpack config for use as starting point
+Standard Personal Webpack configs for use as starting point